 Students are not required to take more than two final examinations in any one day.
 Any student with three or more final examinations scheduled on the same day may request to take one of the examinations on another day during the final examination period.
 The process is described below.

-Disciplinary action for academic misconduct is the responsibility of the faculty member assigned to the course.
-The faculty member is charged with assessing the gravity of any case of academic dishonesty, and with giving sanction to any student involved.
+Disciplinary action for academic misconduct is first the responsibility of the faculty member assigned to the course.
+The faculty member is charged with assessing the gravity of any case and with recommending sanctions for any student involved.

-Penalties that may be applied by the faculty member to individual cases of academic dishonesty include one or more of the following:
+Sanctions that may be recommended by the faculty member for individual cases of academic misconduct include one or more of the following:

-A student who wishes to challenge the accuracy of the academic record (official transcript) established at Texas A&M University-Corpus Christi and held in his or her behalf, must notify the University Registrar in writing and explain in detail the nature of the error.
+A student who wishes to challenge the accuracy of the academic record established at Texas A&M University-Corpus Christi and held in his or her behalf, must notify the Office of the University Registrar in writing and explain in detail the nature of the error.
 The Office of the University Registrar will study the challenge and the contents of the student’s file, and consult with the appropriate academic personnel.
-The University Registrar will reply to the student within 20 working days.
+The Office of the University Registrar will reply to the student within 30 business days.

 Application of this policy is not intended to abridge, supplant, or supersede other deadlines.
 The University reserves the right to correct or amend an academic record at any time that an error may be detected.
 In each case, the student will be given written notice of the change.

 Changes of name must be filed in the Office of the University Registrar.
-Address and/or telephone number changes may be processed through the Office of the University Registrar or through the web using the Student Academic Information Link (SAIL).
+Address and/or telephone number changes may be processed through the Office of the University Registrar or through Student Academic Information Link (SAIL).

 The University accumulates data and keeps records to enable staff and faculty to plan educational opportunities to meet the needs of individual students, to better understand students, to counsel them more effectively, and to assist them in placement in graduate education or employment after graduation.

-The University maintains student records in several locations, including the Office of the University Registrar, Office of Research and Graduate Studies, Office of Student Financial Assistance, Business Office, offices of academic deans and faculty, Office of Student Affairs, Office of the Director of the University Core Curriculum Program, Office of Public Affairs, Career Services, University Health Center, University Counseling Center, Disability Services, and Alumni Office.
+The University maintains student records in several locations, including the Office of the University Registrar, Office of Student Financial Assistance, Business Office, offices of academic deans and faculty, Office of Student Engagement and Success, University College, College of Graduate Studies, Office of Communications and Public Affairs, Career Services, University Health Center, University Counseling Center, Disability Services, and Alumni Office.
 Provisions are made in these offices for students to review and challenge the accuracy of records when appropriate and upon request.